Zamiell/babies-mod/README.md

 ## Banned Collectibles & Trinkets

-When playing as Random Baby, several collectibles are removed from pools:
+When playing as Random Baby, several collectibles are removed:

 - Guillotine (#206) - Babies do not have a head, so it would not display properly.
 - D100 (#283) - Rerolling the build is not allowed.